 State mandates that increase the cost of doing business in communities contribute to fewer dollars being available locally to provide services to residents.
 Increasing the types of contracts or categories of work that are subject to the Prevailing Wage Act also increases local contract costs for public works, and therefore increase costs to taxpayers.
-BACOG does not support limitations on legislation that would increase labor and contract costs to local governments.
+BACOG supports limitations on legislation that would increase labor and contract costs to local governments and significantly increasing project cost thresholds to which the Prevailing Wage Act applies.